osisoft/Edge-Data-Store-Docs/content/sds/read-data/data-transformations.md

 All single stream data reads support stream view transformations.

-When you request data with an SdsStreamView, the read characteristics defined by the *target type* of the SdsStreamView determine what is returned.
+When you request data with an SdsStreamView, the read characteristics defined by the `target type` of the SdsStreamView determine what is returned.
 The read characteristics are discussed in the code samples.

 ## Unit of measure conversions

 SDS supports assigning units of measure (UOM) to stream data.
 For more information, see [Units of measure](xref:unitsOfMeasure).
 If stream data has UOM information associated, SDS supports reading data with unit conversions applied.
 On each read data request, unit conversions are specified by a user defined collection of `SdsStreamPropertyOverride` objects in read requests.

-The `SdsStreamPropertyOverride` object has the following structure:
+The properties of the `SdsStreamPropertyOverride` object are descriped in the following table.

 | Property          | Type                 | Optionality | Description                                            |
 | ----------------- | -------------------- | ----------- | -----------------------------------------------------  |